 Precedent that is regularly enacted becomes tradition, and continues in effect even where the root of the underlying precedent has been lost in the mists of time.
 Any worker can compel adherence to a tradition.

-Translation: If we do something a lot then that’s just the way it is, and it’s not for you to go unilaterally changing that.
-You can force other workers to comply with our traditions, on threat of disciplinary action.
-This is a big deal.
+Translation: If we do something a lot then that’s just the way it is, and it’s not for anyone to go unilaterally changing that.
+You have the power to take action against other workers who breach those traditions.

 Cooperators must elect at least one of each of the following officers from within their own number.
 These roles exist to ensure the smooth running of the cooperative.
 Officers are subject to instant democratic recall.
 Find out who those people are, because you’ll likely want to interact with them at some point!